On MultiAspect Graphs: MAG properties

 such that $g(H)$ is the composite vertices representation of the MAG $H$.
-Since the graph $g(H)$ is the same graph obtained by the natural isomorphism shown in Section~\ref{subsubsec:nat}, it follows that $g(H)$ is isomorphic to the MAG $H$.
+Since the graph $g(H)$ is the same graph obtained by the natural isomorphism shown in Section~\ref{subsec:magiso}, it follows that $g(H)$ is isomorphic to the MAG $H$.
+Note that since a MAG is isomorphic to a traditional directed graph, it follows that a sub-MAG is a notion equivalent to the notion of sub-graphs in traditional directed graphs.